The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Proofs of the main random matrix results

 Using \eqref{eq:gamma_decomposition} together with the derivatives \eqref{eq:gammader1}, \eqref{eq:gammader2}, \eqref{eq:gammader4} in \eqref{eq:derWij}, we obtain

 Replacing the last result in \eqref{eq:Gamma_1} yields

-We will now individually treat the second and third term on the RHS of the last equation.
+We will now individually treat the second and third terms on the RHS of the last equation.
 For the second term, using the same steps as above, we arrive at

 where

 Consider now the third term on the RHS of \eqref{eq:split1} and define $\Tm=\Qm\frac{\Hm\Hm\htp}{K}\Qm\frac{\Hm}{\sqrt{K}}\Xm$.
 Then,

 where